← Back to App

 How does patient location verification work?

-TeleVerify verifies patient location using one or more of these methods:
+TeleVerify verifies patient location using:

 What happens if VPN or proxy use is detected?